uxdxdev/uxdxdev.github.io/content/blog/bowhead-react-plugin-system/index.md

 ## Challenges

-The plugin system I implemented in Bowhead was the most interesting engineering problem I encountered during this time.
+The plugin system I implemented in Bowhead was the most interesting engineering problem I encountered.
 Bowhead allows users to inject custom ReactJS components into parts of the UI shell, for example the dashboard page and side navigation.

 ```javascript
 const routesAndMenuItems = [